softwarefactory-project/sf-docs/docs/operator/deploy.rst

 The Dashboard is available at https://FQDN and admin user can authenticate using "Internal Login".
-If you used the default domain *sftests.com* then SF allows (user1, user2, user3) with the default "userpass" password to connect.
+If you used the default domain *sftests.com* then SF allows user "admin" with the default "userpass" password to connect.

 If you need more information about authentication mechanisms on SF please refer to :ref:`Software Factory Authentication <authentication>`.